kelvinbrinham/Quantitative_Momentum_Investment_Strategy_Tool/README.md

 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><>

 Description of analysis:
 The tool analysis two characteristics of stocks.
 The mean 1-Day momentum (the daily percentage change in stock price) for the year to date (YTD); and, ‘Momentum Hit Ratio (MHR)’.
 I define MHR as the fraction of days within the YTD in which the share increased in price.
-This introduces a measure of the quality of momentum.
-The tool cuts off stocks with an MHR below a user-defined value and then picks the stocks with the highest mean 1-Day momentum.
+This introduces a measure of quality of momentum quality.
+The tool cuts off stocks with an MHR below a user-defined value and then picks the stocks with the highest mean 1-Day momentum in the YTD.
 The tool then buys equal size positions in the stocks with the most high quality momentum.

 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><>

 Instructions for use (please read Description of analysis first):
 Note: All currency is USD

-1. Input your personal API_key in a config.py file
+1. Input your personal API_key in a config.py file OR directly in the Momentum_strategy(10000, 20, API_KEY) class.
 2. Initialise the Momentum_strategy class with the amount you want to invest and the number of shares you wish to buy.
 E.g. my_strategy = Momentum_strategy(CASH_TO_INVEST, NUMBER_SHARES_TO_BUY, API_KEY)
 3. Utilise the Order_Sheet() class function like so: